 White Wine.
 I use sauvignon blanc for this recipe.
 I really liked this brand I found called Sea Salt.
 It's great for drinking and cooking with!

 Butter.
 Unsalted butter is ideal but salted butter will also work fine.
+You want it to be cold when you add it to the pan.

 How to Make Saltimbocca

 A true saltimbocca is a difficult dish because the chicken can overcook quickly.
 The sauce can turn into a watery mess.
 Or the prosciutto can cook into a gray piece of bologna.

-You also have to move quickly once you finish the chicken to make the sauce so that the chicken is still warm.
+I have made all of these mistakes.
 This recipe works because it takes you step-by-step through the process and why I choose to use certain techniques

-Prepare chicken by slicing it thin and pounding it out.
+Step 1: Prepare chicken by slicing it thin and pounding it out.
 Normally, saltimbocca is made with veal, not chicken.
-Veal is thinner and more tender than chicken, so it is important that we make the chicken as tender as the veal could be.
-I try to slice 4 cutlets from each chicken breast and then cover them with plastic wrap to gently pound and tenderize them.
+Veal is thinner and more tender than chicken, so it is important that we make the chicken as tender as the veal can be.

-Top each chicken cutlet with 1 sage leaf and then a slice of prosciutto.
+Step 3: Top each chicken cutlet with 1 sage leaf and then a slice of prosciutto.
 Smack the prosciutto on to make it stick.
 When I say smack it on, I'm being literal.
 Place the prosciutto over the sage and smack it.
 This will adhere it to the chicken.

-Sauteing the Chicken
+Frying the Chicken

 Reheating Chicken Saltimbocca